-2. Formal guidelines
+2. FORMAL GUIDELINES

-2.1.
-Scope, font size, and line spacing
+2.1 Scope, font size, and line spacing

 The main body of the bachelor or master thesis should not exceed the maximum pages, which are determined in the "Prüfungsordnung".
 A further specification for both bachelor and master theses can be found in chapter 3.
-A thesis should always contain all information that is necessary to understand the topic and the elaboration.
+A thesis should always contain all information that are necessary to understand the topic and the elaboration.
 However, the thesis should never provide irrelevant and dispensable information.

 Font size is 12 pt. in Times New Roman.
 Use only three levels of headings.
 Number the headings in consecutive Arabic numerals only.
 Use boldface for all three headings.
 First level headings (all capital letters; centered) are first, they can be 14 pt.
 Second-level headings (title-style letters; flush left) are next.
 Third-level headings (title-style letters; flush left) are next.
-Don't skip steps: no second-level headings should be used before you use a first-level heading, for instance.
+Do not skip steps: no second-level headings should be used before you use a first-level heading, for instance.
 Use second-and third-level headings in sets of two or more.
+Spaces after sections should always have a common spacing.